 Everypony Can See It: It seems all the other Founders were well aware of the attraction between Hurricane and Clover long before they began their relationship.

-Flanderization: Happens In Verse to most of the historical founders, but especiallyPansy, and Princess Platinum's real personality isn't even remembered by pony culture.
+Flanderization: Happens In-Universe to most of the historical founders, but especiallyPansy, and Princess Platinum's real personality isn't even remembered by pony culture.
 Puddinghead however was toned down in pony culture, being even more insane than what we saw in Hearth's Warming Eve.
 Is there a Trope for Reverse Flanderization?

 Meanwhile, the Kingdom of Unicorns was forged by then Grand Archduke Æthelric the Stern of Two Dozen Sons, forcing the lesser Lords to swear fealty to him to prevent open war amongst all the other Unicorn rulers.